semanticdatalayer/SML/sml-reference/row-security.md

 - **Type:** string
 - **Required:** Y

-The column of the security dataset that contains AtScale user/group IDs.
+The column of the security dataset that contains user/group IDs.

 ## id_type